Badboy1307/OpenLane_Installation_Documentation/README.md

      cd ..
      cd Downloads
-     sh Miniconda3-latest-Linux-x86_64.sh (Your miniconda file will have a similar name)
+     sh Miniconda3-latest-Linux-x86_64.sh  or bash Miniconda3-latest-Linux-x86_64.sh (Your miniconda file will have a similar name)

 After running above command